medianeuroscience/icore/README.md

 When using iCoRe, please consider citing this article:

-Hopp, F. R., Schaffer, J., Fisher, J. T., Cornell, D., & Weber, R. (under review). iCoRe: The GDELT Interface for the Advancement of Communication Research.
+Hopp, F. R., Schaffer, J., Fisher, J. T., & Weber, R. (under review). iCoRe: The GDELT Interface for the Advancement of Communication Research.